 Despite what you may think, AA is just one of many options for alcoholism recovery and treatment.

-Alcoholics Anonymous is the granddaddy of alcohol treatment programs.
+Alcoholics Anonymous, a global mutual support group of men and women who’ve had drinking issues, is the granddaddy of alcohol treatment programs.

 The first of its kind and in existence since the 1930s, you could be

 forgiven for thinking it is the only alcoholism treatment/recovery group